Pedri: 2022 FIFA World Cup

 Pedri was named in Spain's squad for the 2022 FIFA World Cup in Qatar.
-He started in all four Spain's matches and were later knocked out by Morocco in the Round of 16 on Penalties.
+He started in all four of Spain's matches.
+Spain were knocked out by Morocco in the Round of 16 on penalties.

+UEFA Euro 2024

+Pedri was called up to Spain's UEFA Euro 2024 squad despite not having been featured in the national side since the World Cup due to prolonged injury issues.
+He scored his first senior international goals in a friendly against Northern Ireland on 8 June 2024, contributing with a brace to a 5–1 win.
+Pedri started in Spain's opening match against Croatia, assisting the second goal in a 3–0 win to Fabián Ruiz; he also started in the following group stage match, a 1–0 win over Italy, and the round of 16 4–1 victory over Georgia.
+In the quarter-final clash with Germany, Pedri left the field in the eighth minute after being fouled by Toni Kroos, with what was later diagnosed as an inner ligament stretch of the knee; Dani Olmo replaced him in the match and the rest of the tournament, as Spain went on to be crowned champions.

 Style of play

 Pedri usually plays in a free midfield role, which allows him to roam the pitch; he likes to occupy central areas and operate between the lines, although he is also capable of moving out wide and running towards the touchline to create chances for teammates.
 He even drops deep to the defence to pick up the ball.
 He normally situates himself on either the left or right flank, or even as a number 8.
 Indeed, although he initially played as a winger, he was later moved to a central midfield role, although he is also capable of playing as an attacking midfielder, as well as in several other offensive and midfield roles.
 He has also occasionally been used as a defensive midfielder and even as a centre-forward.

-Pedri is a quick, intelligent, creative, and hard-working player, who is known for his excellent technical skills, ball control, passing, awareness, and vision, as well as his ability to manage himself in tight spaces, exploit gaps, and play the final ball or penetrating passes, which makes him an effective playmaker.
+Pedri is considered a quick, intelligent, creative, and hard-working player, known for his excellent technical skills, dribbling, ball control, passing, awareness, and vision, as well as his ability to manage himself in tight spaces, exploit gaps, and play the final ball or penetrating passes with either foot, making him an effective playmaker.
 Moreover, he is also highly regarded for his dribbling skills, his stamina, his calm composure under pressure, and his ability to play with either foot.
-His role has been likened to that of a mezzala in the Italian sports media.
+His role has been a mezzala in the Italian sports media.
+His exceptional dribbling, ball control, and ability to navigate tight spaces makes him a joy to watch for many football fans.
 His slight frame, qualities, position, and playing style have led him to be compared to former Barcelona players such as Xavi, Andrés Iniesta, Michael Laudrup, and Lionel Messi.